Map of Nigeria

 Nigeria currently has 36 states, but many regions continue to demand further subdivision, citing marginalisation and the need for more equitable resource distribution.
 Since the country transitioned to a federal system, state creation has often been driven by political, economic, and ethnic considerations.
 However, a key question remains: will additional states truly improve the lives of ordinary Nigerians, especially the youth, who make up about 60% of the country’s population?

-With unemployment at 33.3% as of 2021, according to the National Bureau of Statistics, and youth unemployment even higher, there is a pressing need for economic policies that generate sustainable jobs.
+With unemployment at 33.3% as of 2021, according to the National Bureau of Statistics, there is a pressing need for change.
+Youth unemployment is even higher, intensifying the urgency.
+Economic policies must be designed to generate sustainable jobs.
 The establishment of new states could create job openings in governance, administration, and civil service, potentially reducing the unemployment burden.

 Despite these potential benefits, state creation also comes with considerable risks.
 A major concern is the financial sustainability of new states.
 Many existing states in Nigeria already struggle to generate sufficient internally generated revenue (IGR) and rely heavily on federal allocations.
-According to data from the National Bureau of Statistics, only Lagos State generates significant revenue independently, while many others depend on oil revenue shared by the federal government.
+According to data from the National Bureau of Statistics, only Lagos State generates significant revenue independently.
+Many other states depend on oil revenue shared by the federal government.

-The creation of new states could increase this dependency, leading to financial instability if the new states fail to develop viable economic strategies.
-Without a strong economic base, a new state may become a burden rather than an asset, further exacerbating the challenges of governance.
+The creation of new states could increase this dependency.
+It may lead to financial instability if the new states fail to develop viable economic strategies.
+Without a strong economic base, a new state may become a burden rather than an asset.
+This could further exacerbate the challenges of governance.

 Another issue is the cost of governance.
 More states mean more governors, lawmakers, commissioners, and government officials, all of whom require salaries, allowances, and operational budgets.
 At a time when Nigeria is battling a public debt of over ₦77 trillion as of 2023, according to the Debt Management Office, adding more administrative expenses might not be the most prudent decision.
 Instead of creating new states, some experts suggest improving governance efficiency in existing states by reducing wastage, increasing transparency, and fostering economic diversification.

 Beyond economic concerns, the process of state creation could also fuel ethnic and political tensions.
-Nigeria’s history of state creation has often been marked by disagreements over boundary demarcations, resource control, and ethnic representation.
+Disagreements over boundary demarcations, resource control, and ethnic representation have often marked Nigeria’s history of state creation.
 In a country with over 250 ethnic groups, the question of who gets what can become contentious.
 If not carefully managed, new states could lead to disputes over land ownership, political dominance, and access to resources.
 Such conflicts could, in turn, undermine the very development that state creation aims to achieve.

-While state creation may not be a silver bullet for Nigeria’s economic and political challenges, its potential cannot be dismissed entirely.
+Although state creation may not solve all of Nigeria’s economic and political challenges, we cannot dismiss its potential entirely.
 If properly executed, it could serve as a catalyst for regional development, encourage industrialisation, and promote economic self-sufficiency.
 However, for it to be truly beneficial, it must be accompanied by well-thought-out policies that prioritise economic viability.

 New states must not be created solely for political gains but must have the capacity to sustain themselves through internally generated revenue.
 Moreover, adequate attention must be given to education, skills development, and entrepreneurship to ensure that youths are not just absorbed into government jobs but are also empowered to drive economic growth independently.

 Ultimately, whether additional states will signal new opportunities depends on the approach taken.
-If it becomes another avenue for political patronage, corruption, and increased government expenditure, it will likely fail to provide meaningful benefits.
+If it becomes another avenue for political patronage and corruption, it will likely fall short.
+Instead of helping, it could lead to increased government expenditure.
+In that case, it would fail to provide any meaningful benefits

 __________________________________

 We’re thrilled to have you as a valued member of our community!
-At Inside Success Nigeria, we are committed to defining brighter futures through impactful workshops, life-changing seminars, and dynamic youth engagement programmes.
+At Inside Success Nigeria, we define brighter futures by delivering impactful workshops, life-changing seminars, and dynamic youth engagement programmes.

 Join us in this journey of transformation!
 Partner with us to empower youths, foster innovation, and create lasting social impact.
 Your support through sponsorship or collaboration will amplify our efforts to make a real difference.